ibodigital/ibodigital.github.io/en/admin/user/manage.md

 ## Roles

-trustkey has 2 pre-configured permission groups.
+trustkey has 6 pre-configured roles as well as the possibility to create custom roles.

+- Global Admin
+- User Admin
+- Manager
+- Collaborator
-- Internal
+- User
-- External
+- External Partner
+- Custom…

-The external permission group has the following pre-configured restrictions
+The External Partner group has the following pre-configured restrictions

 * Cannot share content with other users  (Sharing is not available)
 * Cannot view any user lists  (thus cannot see members or groups of your trustkey environment)